 It’s National Geography Awareness Week.
 Geography is one of the first topics we learn about as school children.
-And it is when we begin to discover that the World we live in is a much larger place than we were previous aware.
+And it is then that we begin to discover that the World is a much larger place than we were previously aware.
 In school, we learn of distant cultures perhaps with special bias toward differences as an educational tactic.
-But upon postage stamps we see first the similarities.
+But upon postage stamps, we see first the similarities.
+Stamp collecting and geography teach of both cultural differences and similarities.